vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 ### Progress detection

-🚶- slow/moderate progress: 1 commit in each of last 3 months or 5 commits in total in 3 last months
+🚶- slow/moderate progress: 1 commit in each of last 3 months or 5 commits in total during the 3 last months (90 days)
-🏃- fast progress: 3 commits in each of last 3 months or 10 commits in total in last 3 months
+🏃- fast progress: 3 commits in each of last 3 months or 10 commits in total during the 3 last months

 ### Attention detection